Glossary of Buddhist Terms: Letters F – J

 Illusory body The subtle divine body that is principally developed from the indestructible wind.
 When a practitioner of Highest Yoga Tantra rises from the meditation of the isolated mind of ultimate example clear light, he or she attains a body that is not the same as his or her ordinary physical body.
 This new body is the illusory body.
 It has the same appearance as the body of the personal Deity of generation stage except that it is white in colour.
 It can be perceived only by those who have already attained an illusory body.
 See Clear Light of Bliss and Tantric Grounds and Paths.

-Imprint There are two types of imprint: imprints of actions and imprints of delusions.
-Every action we perform leaves an imprint on the mental consciousness, and these imprints are karmic potentialities to experience certain effects in the future.
+Imprint/s There are two types of imprint: imprints of actions and imprints of delusions.
+Every action we perform leaves an imprint on the mental consciousness, and these imprints are karmic potentials to experience certain effects in the future.
 The imprints left by delusions remain even after the delusions themselves have been abandoned, rather as the smell of garlic lingers in a container after the garlic has been removed.
 Imprints of delusions are obstructions to omniscience, and are completely abandoned only by Buddhas.

 Inappropriate attention A mind that focuses on the qualities of a contaminated object and exaggerates them.
 It is what actually generates delusions.
 See Joyful Path of Good Fortune.